gab-palmeri/porroflix/README.md

-# Media Server with Jellyfin, *Arr Stack, and Tailscale
+# Porroflix -  Media Server

 This repository provides a **Docker configuration** for my home media server.